-Tax benefits on certain foreign investments decreased the effective tax rate by 2.0% (\$4.4 million) primarily related to the dissolution of an entity.
+Tax benefits on certain foreign investments decreased the effective tax rate by 1.9% (\$4.3 million) primarily related to the dissolution of an entity.

-Uncertain tax positions decreased the effective tax rate by 1.3% (\$3.0 million) that primarily related to the reversal of an uncertain tax position due to the expiration of the statute of limitations.
+The Net impact of uncertain tax positions decreased the effective tax rate by 1.1% (\$2.5 million) and primarily related to the reversal of an uncertain tax position due to the expiration of the statute of limitations.

-Amending U.S. federal income tax returns for 2004 through 2012 to use foreign tax credits decreased the effective tax rate by 18.3% (\$30.7 million).
+Amending U.S. federal income tax returns for 2004 through 2012 to use foreign tax credits decreased the effective tax rate by 17.7% (\$30.8 million).
+This is reflected in the Amended prior period tax returns and corresponding favorable audit adjustments line in the table above.

-Uncertain tax positions increased the effective tax rate by 0.6% (\$1.0 million).
-The reversal of an uncertain tax position due to the expiration of the statute of limitations decreased the effective tax rate by 5.9% (\$9.9 million).
-A foreign court ruling, which settled an uncertain position taken in a prior year, increased the effective tax rate by 4.7% (\$7.9 million).
-Other unfavorable uncertain tax positions more than offset the net decrease in the effective tax rate of these two items.
+The Net impact of uncertain tax positions increased the effective tax rate by 0.5% (\$0.9 million).
+The reversal of an uncertain tax position due to the expiration of the statute of limitations decreased the effective tax rate by 5.7% (\$9.9 million).
+A foreign court ruling, which settled an uncertain position taken in a prior year, increased the effective tax rate by 4.6% (\$8.0 million).
+Other unfavorable uncertain tax positions increased the effective tax rate by 1.6%, which offset the net decrease in the effective tax rate of the two items noted.